dortlanders/Jetispot/README.md

 </div>

+## INFO
+I will be working on Jetispot as soon as I can, but at the moment I'm remaking Spowlo; now it will be a song downloader app (https://github.com/BobbyESP/Spowlo/tree/remake-2).
+By the moment I finish, I will improve this client.
+Thank you all!

 ## 📣 NOTICE
 Spotify Premium account is **REQUIRED***.
 Offline caching, DRM bypassing or raw file downloading is prohibted by ToS and will NEVER be implemented in Jetispot.
 Don't waste your time trying to request these features.